aws-samples/monitor-java-gc-on-aws-lambda/README.md

 ## Get Started

 To start, launch the solution architecture described above as a prepackaged application from the AWS Serverless Application Repository.
 It contains all resources ready to visualize the garbage collection logs for your Java 11 AWS Lambda functions in a Kbana dashboard.
-The search cluster consists of a single `t2.small.elasticsearch` instance with 10GB of EBS storage.
+The search cluster consists of a single `t3.small.elasticsearch` instance with 10GB of EBS storage.
 It is protected with Amazon Cognito User Pools so you only need to add your user(s).
-The T2 instance types do not support encryption of data at rest.
 The application template prefixes the search domain and the Amazon Cognito Hosted UI with a string that you can define with the `applicationPrefix` template parameter.

 ### Option A: Spin up the application from the AWS Serverless Application Repository: